PhilNad/with-respect-to/README.md

   - If setting a transform would create a loop, the node is reassigned to a new parent

 ## TODO
-- The databaseee is located in the directory from which the program is called.
-Use a centralized default location and allow override.
 - Test that using this library from multiple scripts produces the intended results.
 - Make Julia and Python bindings to the library.
 - Better documentation of the library.